Photo by Faith Walker

 Kevin is a bioinformaticist and microbiologist working on the genomics of Pseudogymnoascus destructans and other pathogens.
 He loves Star Wars, coffee, and the #9.
 Despite his calm demeanor, don't mess with him, he is a black belt in karate.

 Katy oversees all aspects of day to day operations of the lab, particularly white-nose syndrome diagnostics (more specifically Pd detection).
 She is a qPCR master.
 Her cat is named Foster, no relation.

-Devon O'Rourke, Graduate Student
+Devon O'Rourke, PhD Student at UNH

 Devon joins the lab after spending his first year at the University of New Hampshire studying microbial evolution.
 He is currently working on a project describing the diversity and abundance of insects in bat diets - check out his work here.
 He spent his previous seven years as a high school science teacher, carpenter, and very amateur stand up paddle boarder.

-Meghan Ange, Graduate Student
+Meghan Ange, PhD Student at UNH

 Meg's interests are in disease ecology and she'll be working on a project on white-nose syndrome in bats in newly emerging regions.

-Katherine Ineson (Gillman), Graduate Student
+Katherine Ineson (Gillman), PhD Student at UNH